June 22, 2021

 It might sound a little fluffy and ‘life coachy’, but we need to believe in ourselves.
 If fear and doubt control you, it’s very difficult to lead a happy life, let alone muster the courage to take charge of a tough situation.

-Plenty of Aussie households tick a lot of these boxes.
+Plenty of Aussie households tick most of these boxes.
 As a result, they’re not well equipped to handle a recession.

 You can’t ensure a recession never affects you.
 But there are countless ways we can prepare and deal with it if it does, which takes a lot of worry out of the situation.